-In October 2014, customers alleged that the purchases of specific securities were both unauthorized and outside their risk parameters.
-The alleged transgressions taking place between May and July of 2013.
+- In October 2014, customers alleged that the purchases of specific securities by Charles Obryant were both unauthorized and outside their risk parameters.

-In October 2015, customers alleged negligence, unsuitability, and breach of fiduciary duty.
+- In October 2015, customers alleged that Charles Obryant managed their account negligently, recommended unsuitable investments, and breached his fiduciary duty.
 This case was settled for $632,298 in damages.
 Charles Obryant was discharged from his position at Stifel, Nicolaus & Company Incorporated after the firm lost confidence in his abilities due to the settlement of this complaint.

-In December 2016, customers alleged negligence, unsuitability, unauthorized trading, violations of FINRA rules, breach of fiduciary duty, and breach of contract.
+- In December 2016, customers alleged that Charles Obryant managed their account negligently, recommended unsuitable investments, executed unauthorized trades, violated FINRA rules, breached his fiduciary duty, and breached contract.
 This case was settled for $95,000 in damages.

-In March 2017, a customer alleged breach of fiduciary duty, churning, and unsuitable investment recommendations.
+- In March 2017, a customer alleged that Charles Obryant breached his fiduciary duty, churned their account, and recommended unsuitable investments.
 This case was settled for $330,000 in damages.